 Wooden houses in Thailand were traditionally built as a prefabricated post-and-beam system that is enclosed and stiffened by paneled walls.
 Each ruen or dwelling unit can be assembled in-situ anywhere by a specialized trade of carpenters.
-The renovation of the century-old Ruen Pho Talay, which began with the need to replace some of the timber that was damaged by termites eventually turned into a full-fledge restoration project.
+The renovation of the century-old Ruen Pho Talay, which began with the need to replace some of the timber that was damaged by termites and the construction of a large condominium building next door, eventually turned into a full-fledge restoration project.
 The intent was to bring the old house closer to its original state, while at the same time, adapting it for contemporary, everyday living.
-After removing an earlier addition (an enclosed bathroom and stair) the re-assembled structure was raised enough to reclaim the naturally cooled “tai tun” space beneath for a new cooking and living area.
+After removing an earlier addition (an enclosed bathroom and stair) the re-assembled structure was raised enough to reclaim the naturally cooled “taitun” space beneath for a new cooking and living zone.
 Operable louvers were added to the gables to help vent-out the hot air from inside.
 The gap between the terrace and the bedroom levels was enlarged to encourage cross-ventilation.
-The air conditioning is well hidden inside a wardrobe that also divides the interior into two parts.
-And finally, the bathroom was built as a separate structure, as it would have been in the past, with the added convenience of a connected bridge (see Bath House project).
+The air conditioning is now well-hidden inside a wardrobe that also divides the interior into two parts.
+And finally, the bathroom was built as a separate structure like an out-house, as it would have been in the past, with the added convenience of a connecting bridge (see Rain Bath House project).

 - 80 sq.m

 - Bangkok, Thailand